objectorientedperson/Java-Kotlin-FCM-Notification-Sender/README.md

 Send bulk or one message to FCM from your server.
-Grab the .jar on build/libs directory.
+Grab the .jar from lib directory.

 Usage: